-- Order the Product Backlog.
-The important things will be done first, in order to maximize the ROI as the budget will run out one day.
+- Prioritize the Product Backlog.
+The important things will be done first, in order to maximize the ROI as the budget will run out one day

-- Be available, at least remotely, to unblock a developer if he has questions/impediments.
-A good PO has a feeling of urgency.
+- Be available (at least remotely) to unblock a developer if they have questions/impediments.
+A good PO has a feeling of urgency

 - Ideally, listen in on Daily Scrums.
 This is optional but means that the PO will have daily insight into the team’s progress.